OpenEarable/earXplore/README.md

 ### 🔀 Forking

 While *EarXplore* was designed to visualize data from studies on earable interaction, its code can be reused to visualize just about any data with only minor additional configuration.
-To visualize your customized data, you need to adpat the [data.csv](./data.csv) according to your specific data points.
+To visualize your customized data, you need to adapt the [data.csv](./data.csv) according to your specific data points.
 Note that the header needs a special format that allows it to form different filter panels.
 If you would also like to have explanations for your categories, you will also need to update the [explanations.csv](./explanations.csv) file accordingly.
 The project will then extract all the information it needs from your data and produce a website from it.
 There are some customization options for the sidebar listed below (see [Usage Section](#%EF%B8%8F-usage)):
 ```python
 # Categories that should not be filtered for
 EXCLUDED_SIDEBAR_CATEGORIES = ['ID', ...]